Thursday, May 10, 2012 |

 This family saga is also set around the time of the Second World War, both before and during, which was a particularly dramatic and transformative period for Chinese-Canadians.
 Canada and China were allies against the Empire of Japan, and China had a very long and brutal history with Japan, and the horrific Nanking Massacre was still a raw wound for most Chinese.
 The Jade Peony unfolds through the eyes of three young Chinese-Canadians siblings -- Jook-Liang, Jung-Sum and Sek-Lung -- and is an incredibly rich and vivid re-creation of Vancouver's Chinatown in this era, where Choy grew up.
 It's full of nostalgic references to Chinese culture, like the famous Monkey King folktale that every Chinese kid knows, but also confronts the darkness of the times, and the racial tensions with not only Caucasians but Japanese-Canadians.
 In the story, Kiam, the oldest sibling, is eager to join the military so he can kill Japanese troops.
 Meanwhile, a Chinese neighbour's daughter named Meiying has a secret relationship with Kazuo, a Japanese-Canadian boy.
 It was during the Second World War that public perception of the Chinese in Canada largely changed for the better, although it came at the expense of Japanese-Canadians.
 The Jade Peony, at times winsome and at times grim, is a novel that brilliantly captures this complex period of our history.
 And if you're interested, Choy also wrote a wonderful memoir of his Chinatown childhood called Paper Shadows.

 Next week, we venture into the latter half of the 20th century!
 And please keep your book suggestions coming.

-Thank you!
 Adrian Ma is the author of How the Chinese Created Canada.
 You can follow him on Twitter @adrianma.